aaliyanahmed1/MLOps_Tools/README.md

 **Open-source ML lifecycle platform:** MLflow is most widely adopted MLOps tool.
 Built by Databricks, now Linux Foundation project.
 Tracks experiments, packages models, deploys anywhere.
 Works with any ML library - PyTorch, TensorFlow, scikit-learn, XGBoost.
 Four main components solving different MLOps problems.

+**What MLflow does:** Solves three fundamental ML problems.
+First, experiment chaos - running hundreds of training experiments with different hyperparameters, models, datasets.
+MLflow logs everything automatically.
+Second, model deployment complexity - packaging PyTorch model with dependencies, serving as API, deploying to cloud.
+MLflow standardizes this.
+Third, model lifecycle management - versioning models, promoting staging to production, tracking which model version deployed where.
+MLflow provides centralized registry.

+**Why needed in production systems:** You train YOLOv8 model for object detection.
+Try 50 different combinations of learning rates, batch sizes, augmentation strategies.
+Without MLflow, you write parameters in notebook cell, save model as "best_model_v3_final_actually_final.pt", forget which dataset version used.
+Two weeks later, can't reproduce results.
+With MLflow, every experiment logged automatically.
+Click UI to see all 50 runs sorted by mAP.
+Know exact parameters, dataset, code commit for each run.
+Production model breaks, rollback to previous version in one command.

+**System design role:** MLflow sits between training code and production infrastructure.
+Training scripts log to MLflow server.
+Data scientists compare experiments in UI.
+Best model gets promoted to production stage in registry.
+Deployment service pulls production model from registry, serves it.
+Monitoring detects performance drop, triggers retraining pipeline, new model goes through staging before replacing production.
+MLflow is single source of truth for model lifecycle.

 Why MLflow dominates: Simple to start, powerful at scale.
 Used by thousands of companies from startups to enterprises.
 Open source with no vendor lock-in.
 Integrates with everything.
 Can run locally or in cloud.
 Minimal code changes needed.
+Can start with SQLite backend on laptop, scale to PostgreSQL + S3 for team of 100 engineers.
+Same API, same code.

 ### MLflow Tracking

 **Experiment tracking and comparison:** Log parameters, metrics, artifacts, models from training runs.
 Compare experiments in web UI.
 Answer questions like "which learning rate gave best accuracy?" or "what hyperparameters did production model use?".

+**What it solves:** Every ML project runs dozens to thousands of experiments.
+Each experiment has hyperparameters (learning rate, batch size, architecture), produces metrics (accuracy, loss, mAP), generates artifacts (model weights, plots, logs).
+Tracking this manually is impossible.
+Excel spreadsheets break.
+Notebook cells get deleted.
+Model files lose connection to parameters that created them.
+MLflow Tracking makes this automatic and searchable.

+**In system design:** Training pipeline calls MLflow API to log everything.
+Each experiment gets unique ID.
+UI shows table of all experiments with sortable columns.
+Filter experiments where mAP > 0.9.
+Click experiment to see full details - parameters used, metrics over time, artifacts produced, git commit SHA, duration, who ran it.
+Data scientist compares top 5 experiments side-by-side, understands which parameters matter.
+Production system queries MLflow API to get best model by metric.
+Everything connected, nothing lost.

 **Core concepts:**